jiang18/mph/docs/docs/options.md

 | seE | Standard error of the estimate of the per-SNP heritability enrichment |

 !!! note
     Estimates of PVEs and enrichments are valid only when functional annotation categories do not overlap with one another.
-If functional categories actually overlap, one more quick computation is needed to [recalculate PVEs and enrichments](util.md#from-vcs-to-enrichments).
+If functional categories actually overlap, one more quick computation is needed to [recompute PVEs and enrichments](util.md#from-vcs-to-enrichments).

 ## Simulation
 Simulating phenotypes based on a list of GRMs